Alcides Ghiggia: Career

 Ghiggia's family was of Ticinese descent, originally from Sonvico.
 He played for the national sides of both Uruguay and Italy during his career.
-He also played for Peñarol and Danubio in Uruguay and A.S.
-Roma and A.C.
-Milan in Italy.
+He also played for Peñarol and Danubio in Uruguay and AS Roma and AC Milan in Italy.

-In 1950, Ghiggia, then playing for Uruguay, scored the winning goal against Brazil in the final match of that year's World Cup.
+In 1950, Ghiggia, then playing for Uruguay, scored the winning goal against Brazil in the final match of that year's World Cup, advancing down the right wing and taking a low shot which slid right in the space between Brazilian goalkeeper Moacir Barbosa (who was anticipating a cross, like the one that originated Uruguay's earlier equaliser through Juan Alberto Schiaffino) and the left post.
 Roberto Muylaert compares the black and white film of the goal with Abraham Zapruder's chance images of the assassination of John F. Kennedy in Dallas: he says that the goal and the shot that killed the U.S. president have "the same dramatic pattern ... the same movement ... the same precision of an unstoppable trajectory.
 They even have the dust in common that was stirred up, here by a rifle and there by Ghiggia's left foot."
 The match is considered one of the biggest upsets in football history; Ghiggia would later remark that "only three people managed to silence the Maracanã: Frank Sinatra, the Pope, and me."
+The term Maracanaço (in Portuguese) or Maracanazo (in Spanish), roughly translated as "The Maracanã Smash", became synonymous with the match.